 Parents arrange a time with the instructor to complete the initial orientation.
 The ongoing training for parent-child practice can usually be done during or immediately after the parent-child class.

 We recommend that parents do additional training in the adult classes because we've found that it greatly benefits both parents and their children.
 The process of training ahead of the children enables more effective paired practice in the parent-child classes as children reach different stages in their development.
 Both parents and children will progress more rapidly and enjoy the parent-child training more.
-Parents can complete both our Aikido for Beginners course and the orientation for the parent-child training during their first month in an adult class.
+Parents can complete our orientation for the parent-child training during their first month in an adult class.

 For busy parents there are adult classes scheduled back to back with parent-child classes so that both parents and their children can train with only one trip to our dojo per week if they wish.
 Parents can also train in any other adult class scheduled throughout the week.